 4. FACE OUR FEARS

 Mark Twain said, “Courage is resistance to fear, mastery of fear, not absence of fear.”
 Therefore, for anyone to demonstrate courage, we must accept that there is a risk, overcome our fears and act in spite of our fears.
 The issue is really a mind issue.
 You see, no one can stop you from doing something you want to do …EXCEPT YOURSELF.
 And no one can release your full potential … EXCEPT YOURSELF.
 Are we going to be courageous enough to take ourselves to the edge and find out?
-Will we pivot and change our business and take it on a new path to overcome the new challenges from Covid-19?
+Will we pivot and change our business and take it on a new path to overcome the new challenges from the Covid-19 pandemic?

 Challenging the norm can be scary – we could fail!
 It hits on two of the six Ghosts of Fear that rules our lives that Napoleon Hill talks of in his book Think and Grow Rich – fear of poverty if we lose your business or our job for fear that what we want to do might not work and fear of criticism from friends and colleagues for believing there has to be a better way.